-Ms. Ariel M. Wilson serves as the President of The Orchid Society.
+Ms. Ariel Wilson-Harris serves as the President and Founder of The Orchid Society.
 Born and raised in New Orleans, she is the daughter of Ms. Elaine Rader Wilson and the late Attorney Douglas P. Wilson.
 She is an honors graduate of St. Mary's Academy and later received her Bachelor's of Arts Degree in Mass Communications from the University of New Orleans.
-Post Katrina, Ariel began her professional career in Houston, Texas as an Advertising Manager for the Austin Division of Perry Homes Homebuilding firm.
-In 2007, she joined Spectra Energy Transmission, a Fortune 500 pipeline company, as a Communications Specialist.
-After being in Houston for over 5 years, she returned home to be closer to family and friends!
-She's now the Director of Communications for Metropolitan Services District, a local governing entity that provides mental illness, addiction and disability services to the tri-parish area.
+Harris is a senior-level communications professional whose career has spanned across industries from oil and gas to healthcare.
+She's now the Public Information Director for Metropolitan Services District, a local governing entity that provides mental illness, addiction and disability services to the tri-parish area.

 Ariel is a proud member of Alpha Kappa Alpha Sorority, Incorporated and African American Women of Purpose and Power.
-She has two sisters, Skyla, Radiah and an older brother, Jemal.
-She is also the proud Aunt of two nieces, Trinitie and Rylei.
-She enjoys dancing, working out, traveling and serving her community.
+She enjoys helping others, traveling and spending time with her husband, L. Kasimu Harris, daughter Liori and “bonus” son, Grayson.

 Tiffany is the daughter of Peter and Gwendolyn Willis, and sister to Ashley Willis and Peter Willis, III.
 Tiffany resides in New Orleans East, in the cutest house on the block.
 She enjoys TV and movies, cooking, black and white photography, and playing with animals.